 Hello!
 My name is Ting-Han Lin, and I go by Timmy.
-I am an incoming computer science PhD student at the University of Chicago.
+I am a computer science PhD student advised by Prof. Sarah Sebo at the University of Chicago.
 I received both M.S. in Computer Science and B.A. in Economics from the University of Chicago in 2022 (4-year Joint BA/MS in Computer Science).
-During my undergrad and master’s, I was advised by Prof. Sarah Sebo and Prof. Ken Nakagaki.
+During my master’s and undergrad, I was advised by Prof. Sarah Sebo and Prof. Ken Nakagaki.
 Before coming to the United States for college, I was born and raised in Taiwan.

-My research interest lies in the intersection of human-computer interaction and human-robot interaction.
+My research interest lies in the intersection of human-robot interaction and human-computer interaction.
 Specifically, I design intelligent robotic systems with a research goal to better integrate robots into our world by (1) facilitating new forms of human-robot interaction, (2) making robots more accessible, programmable, and interactive with people, and (3) showing people the capability of robots as intelligent supporters.
-I have published my research in top conferences including CHI and RO-MAN.
+I have published my research in top conferences including HRI, CHI, and RO-MAN.